 Starting in 1973, hunters were required to bring bears to an established check station.
 Check stations are still used although the number in operation has gradually expanded.
 Today there are 26 stations scattered across 25 counties (Lycoming County has two) that are manned by Game Commission employees during the opening weekend of the statewide firearms season.
-The extended season has 17 check stations manned by Game Commission staff that are open the first and second weekends of the season.
-During other seasons, bears are checked in the field by Game Commission staff.
+During the early and extended seasons there are several check stations manned by Game

+Commission staff that are open the first and second weekends of the seasons, and additional days when necessary.
+During early and extended seasons bears are also checked in the field by Game Commission staff.
 According to regulation, hunters have 24 hours from time of harvest to have their bear checked.
 Hunters are prohibited from selling edible parts of bears, which includes gall bladders, but they can sell non-edible parts within 90 days of the season after visiting a check station (see Appendix 5 for details).